Interchange fee: Overview

 These fees are set by the credit card networks, and are the largest component of the various fees that most merchants pay for the privilege of accepting credit cards, representing 70% to 90% of these fees by some estimates, although larger merchants typically pay less as a percentage.
 Interchange fees have a complex pricing structure, which is based on the card brand, regions or jurisdictions, the type of credit or debit card, the type and size of the accepting merchant, and the type of transaction (e.g. online, in-store, phone order, whether the card is present for the transaction, etc.).
 Further complicating the rate schedules, interchange fees are typically a flat fee plus a percentage of the total purchase price (including taxes).
 In the United States, the fee averages approximately 2% of transaction value.
 In the EU, interchange fees are capped to 0.3% of the transaction for credit cards and to 0.2% for debit cards, while there is no cap for corporate cards.

-In the US, card issuers now make over $30 billion annually from interchange fees.
+In the U.S., card issuers now make over $30 billion annually from interchange fees.
 Interchange fees collected by Visa and MasterCard totaled $26 billion in 2004.
-In 2005 the number was $30.7 billion, and the increase totals 85 percent compared to 2001.
+In 2005, the number was $30.7 billion and the increase totals 85 percent compared to 2001.